-The historian Virgil Şotropa published in 1939 the work entitled Visits, Entertaining and Praise in Former Times2, establishing a recurrent theme in our historiography3 connected to the visits of Emperors from Vienna in Transylvania and the Banat, studied mainly from the perspective of opportunities offered by the narration of royal visits which focussed on Romanian realities in the 18th-19th centuries.
+The historian Virgil Şotropa pub lished in 1939 the work entitled Vizite, ospătări și omagieri pe vremuri [Visits, Entertaining and Praise in Former Times],2 establishing a recurrent theme in our historiography3 connected to the visits of Emperors from Vienna in Transylvania and the Banat, studied mainly from the perspective" of opportunities offered by the narration of royal visits which focused on Romanian realities in the 18th-19th centuries.
 Consequently, visits in themselves or visits as events were in a way subsidiary to the historiographic interest, as the information supplied by these visits were recovered and treated mainly through the prism of the interest in recreating the past of the Romanians, to the extent in which these visits showed the claims of the Romanian population when meeting the king.